Do people ever accuse you of being thin-skinned?

 Do people with BPD constantly imagine slights against their character when, in reality, such slights have not occurred?
 In fact, this doesn’t seem to be the problem (or, if it is a problem, not the main problem).
-Rather, people with BPD, due to their hypervigilant state when interacting with others, perceive real negative attitudes towards them which others may not be perceptive or sensitive enough to pick up on or let pass over their heads.
+Rather, people with BPD, due to their hypervigilant state when interacting with others, perceive real negative attitudes towards them that others may not be perceptive or sensitive enough to pick up on or let pass over their heads.

 The problem from here is often how those with BPD react once they have picked up on such negative attitudes.

-How Do Those With BPD Tend To React In Such Situations ?
+How Do Those With BPD Tend To React In Such Situations?

 David Hosier BSc Hons; MSc; PGDE(FAHE)